 Many parents want to know when it's safe for their newborn to begin sleeping through the night.
 And, if you're breastfeeding?
 You're probably wondering about the impact on your breastmilk supply.
 Some books will lead you to believe that newborns can be sleeping through the night from a very young age.
 In fact, some books are controversial about it such as The Newborn Sleep Book: A Simple, Proven Method For Training Your New Baby To Sleep Through The Night.
 The two authors allege that by

-Since some babies won't sleep through the night without a feeding until some time after 9 months old or longer, some parents swear by something called a "dream feed" to help their babies sleep longer.
+Some babies sleep through the night from an early age.
+But, some babies will eat in the middle of the night until 9 months old or longer.
+Some parents swear by a "dream feed" to help their babies sleep longer while others don't like it.
 But, what is a dream feed and at what age should you try it?
 What Is a Dream Feed?
-A dream feed is where you feed your baby while he or she is still asleep before you go to bed yourself.
-Some moms breastfeed before they go to bed and others (or their partners) give their baby a
+A dream feed is a feeding you give your baby while he or she is asleep before you go to bed yourself so they won't wake up in the middle of the night.
+Some moms

 I breastfed my first son for 13 months and am still breastfeeding my second (he's now 5 1/2 months as I'm writing this).
 As I've said before, we also used a crying sleep training method with my first and a no-cry sleep training method for my second (so far).
 They are just two very different temperaments.
 Although I used a crying sleep training method for my first son, I was pretty turned off by an article I read that promoted crying it out to wean breastfeeding.
 Part of my philosophy is that